kubernetes/enhancements/keps/sig-instrumentation/1933-secret-logging-static-analysis/README.md

 [`gosec`](https://github.com/securego/gosec), for instance, can be used to detect hard-coded tokens or use of cryptographically broken packages, e.g., `crypto/md5`.
-However, such linters are insufficient for our use, as they do not allow for project-specific configuration to identify sources, sinks, etc.
+However, such linters are insufficient for our use, as they do not allow for project-specific configuration to identify sources, sinks, etc.  Additionally, linters like `gosec` or even `go vet` can change their specification with new versions, resulting in new findings breaking CI.

 There are few other developer analyzers that provide depth greater than a linter.
 [`gotcha`](https://github.com/akwick/gotcha), the <ins>go</ins> <ins>t</ins>aint <ins>ch</ins>ecker <ins>a</ins>nalyzer,